 Avoid being the Stepzilla in your Blended Family

 Most children are familiar with the Cinderella story about a girl whose evil step-mother restricts her from attending the Royal Ball; the heartless queen who casts Snow White to the forest to be murdered because she was claimed as the fairest in the land; or Mother Gothel from Tangled who maliciously suckled Rapunzel’s youth.
 But being a part of a blended family doesn’t have to be a story of good versus evil.

 The picture of a stepmother is not painted with bright pastels but with a paintbrush dipped in black.
 It is interesting that these are usually the first images of a stepmother that children are introduced to and more often than not, children carry these perceptions into reality.
 For the step-mom, as much as they do their best to rise about the “Cinderella” syndrome, it is harder than you think.
 Simply marrying the “father” in itself can set the stage for resentment and jealousy.

-There are so many reasons that people get divorced.
+There are many reasons that people divorce.
 I have heard about everything and of course, some reasons stand out more than others.
 The one I hear all too often is the inability to integrate families successfully.
 Second marriages actually have a higher chance of failing than first marriages.
 Certainly, some of the reason is that the fact that the parties may simply be set in their ways but it can also be complicated by the challenge of being a stepparent.

 Once couples come to see me, it is too late.
 However, there are things that you can do when you are entering a marriage and about to become a stepparent/ stepmother: